-Poloniex is well known for their maker-taker protocol which allows the makers to trade at lower fees.
+Poloniex is well known for their maker-taker protocol, which allows the makers to trade at lower fees.

 There is a trading screen on the webpage that includes several trading information tools, such as multiple timeframes, candlesticks, Bollinger bands and Fibonacci levels.
-The platform is divided into four primary cryptocurrency markets and they are, BTC, ETH, XMR, and USD.
+The platform is divided into four primary cryptocurrency markets, and they are, BTC, ETH, XMR, and USD.
 Detailed trading info about these coins can be found in their corresponding section.
-There are options of ‘buy’, ‘sell’, and ‘stop-limit’ for the users in terms trading with any of the cryptocurrency.
+There are options of ‘buy’, ‘sell’, and ‘stop-limit’ for the users in terms of trading with any of the cryptocurrency.
 Poloniex offers margin trading and 2.5x leverage on some cryptocurrency pair, such as BTC/ETH, BTC/XMR etc.

 Poloniex has a two-factor authentication service as a security protocol.
 Clients need to maintain this protocol for both login and withdrawal.
 The exchange service states that cold storage is used to hold customer funds.
 The site is said to be on a 24/7 supervision to prevent any unwanted activity.
-The site underwent an attack, two months after going mainstream, and 12.3% Bitcoin (valued at $50K at that time) was stolen by the hackers.
+The site underwent an attack, two months after going mainstream, and 12.3% of Bitcoin (valued at $50K at that time) was stolen by the hackers.
 The CEO of the company, Mr. D’Agosta quickly went public about the incident and opened up about the situation.
-The security glitch was successfully fixed and the company received a lot of praise for their efforts which helped to restore their face value.
+The security glitch was successfully fixed, and the company received a lot of praise for their efforts, which helped to restore their face value.

 So, the overall picture says that Poloniex offers good liquidity, major coverage of cryptocurrency and marginal trading system.
 On the other hand, it doesn’t accept any fiat currency, doesn’t provide a good customer service and there’s always the chance of pumping and dumping.

-Comparing all the factors and other exchanges we can conclude that Poloniex is one of the better exchanges services available on the network.
+Comparing all the factors and other exchanges, we can conclude that Poloniex is one of the better exchanges services available on the network.